Who are the men that pick for scraps amongst the ruins at the end of history?

 But people's expectations have been set completely wrong by a lot of people who are on steroids on the internet who tell you that they're not and present themselves as having this insane physique transformation.

-In three years, I managed to put on 60 pounds of pure muscle without putting on a single fat cell.
+In three years I managed to put on 60 pounds of pure muscle without putting on a single fat cell.

-I was going to say, I managed to put on 60 pounds.
+I'll say I managed to put on 60 pounds.

-Well, yeah, I mean, that helps.
+Well, yeah, I mean that helps.

-I too have engaged in the permable.
+I too have engaged in the permaphore.

-It's cutting it away that's very difficult and very disappointing when you're at the end of it, to be honest, and your bench press numbers have flattened.
+It's cutting it away that's very difficult and very disappointing when you're at the end of it to be honest and your bench press numbers have flattened.

-And one of the regulating mechanisms for this is that there should be a lot of people calling them out because clearly they've made a transformation that unless they are legitimately 0.000001%, remarkable genetics, the kind of genetics that mean you have some kind of physical deficiency that will debilitate you that accidentally means also you get to put on a lot of muscle.
+Anyway, and yeah, so they say, oh, I've made this amazing transformation completely natural in three years or in the case of one of the people I'm going to look at in 18 years and one of the regulating mechanisms for this is that there should be a lot of people calling them out because clearly they've made a transformation that unless they are legitimately 0.000001 remarkable genetics the kind of genetics that mean you have some kind of physical deficiency

-But what happens when one of, if not the biggest natural science-based fitness YouTuber decides to defend them and try to claim that they are natural?
+that will debilitate you that accidentally means also you get to put on a lot of muscle a lot of people should call them out for obviously being on steroids but what happens when one of if not the biggest natural science-based fitness YouTuber decides to defend them and try to claim that they are natural.

 Well, we'll find out.